QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

       Note : this is a succesful Negative test (error is expected) -> Error message is displayed, the test succeeds

-      -  Feature  : User would like to query the transactions related to a non existing company
+      -  Feature: Testing of transactions of a not existing company

-      -  Scenario Outline: Testing of transaction with a not existing company
+      -  Scenario Outline: Testing of transactions of a not existing company

       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"
       -  And Customer clicks button with text as "<Login_button>"
       -  And Customer clicks button with text as "<Confirmation_button>"
       -  And Customer fills element as "String content" with name as "<Search_editbox>" with text as "<Company_name>"